Sutomo: Post-independence

 In 1955, Sutomo become a minister of state in the Burhanuddin Harahap Cabinet between August 1955 and March 1956, an appointment which pleased cabinet supporters because of his nationalist credentials.
-However, his relationship with President Sukarno was already began to sour in 1952 after he offended the president by asking about the president's personal relationship with Hartini, a married woman whose later became Sukarno's fourth wife.
-Sutomo would later sued Sukarno in 1960, due to the president's decision to dissolve the People's Representative Council.
+However, his relationship with President Sukarno had already begun to sour in 1952 after he offended the president by asking about the president's personal relationship with Hartini, a married woman who later became Sukarno's fourth wife.
+Sutomo would later sue Sukarno in 1960, due to the president's decision to dissolve the People's Representative Council.

 After the 1956, Sutomo emerged again as a national figure during the 1965 turbulent period.
 Initially, he supported Suharto to replace the left-leaning Sukarno government, but later opposed aspects of the New Order regime.

 On 11 April 1978, he was detained by the government for his outspoken criticism of corruption and abuses of power; upon his release three years later, however, Sutomo continued to loudly voice his criticisms.
 He said that he did not want to be buried in the Heroes' Cemetery because it was full of "fairweather heroes" who had lacked the courage to defend the nation at times of crisis, but when peace came appeared in public to glorify their achievements.